 We visited two Taste Map cafes during our week in Vilnius – the main location in Old Town and the Sapiegos Park cafe.
 Both locations serve coffee drinks that showcase AeroPress and barista skills that earned those trophies.

-Taste Map Coffee Roasters has two locations in Vilnius.
+Taste Map Coffee Roasters has multiple locations in Vilnius.

 Additional Vilnius Coffee Shops